rusili/AC-Android/lessons/project-management/README.md

 > **Exercise:** Work in groups to discuss and decide on at least 10 features for the [scientific calculator](/homework/unit-2/week-3+4.md) project, based on your user stories.
 Write each feature down on the front of a new index card.
 Give each feature an **estimate** and a **priority**, keeping dependencies in mind.
 If Feature A is "blocked" from being started until Feature B is implemented, write a reference to the Feature B on the back of the Feature A card and give Feature B a higher priority.

+> **Exercise:** Work in groups to evaluate the user story and feature cards you've created.
+Arrange the feature cards in a "backlog" column with the highest priority cards at the top of the column.
+Discuss how you would divide feature implementation across your group members.
+Refer to the estimation values to balance features equally across the team, keeping priorities, blockers and related tasks in mind.
+Assign each feature to a group member (write their initials on the card).

+> **Exercise:** Nominate a Tech Lead in your group.
+The Tech Lead should copy the [AC 3.3 Sprint Template](https://trello.com/b/pz8oJNK2/ac-3-3-template) Trello board, rename the board "Scientific Calculator", and add the other group members as collaborators to the new board.

+> **Exercise:** For each user story index card that your group has created, create a new card in the *User Stories* list.
+Each group member should practice adding at least one user story to the board.
+Arrange the cards in the list by priority.

+> **Exercise:** For each feature index card that your group has created, create a new Trello card in the *Backlog* list.
+Each group member should practice adding at least two features to the board.
+Add a comment to each card with its priority and estimate.
+Add a label to each card.
+Arrange the cards in the list by priority.
+Assign each card to the group member who is responsible for completing the feature.

 #### Retros

 At the end of a sprint, the team holds a sprint retrospective where they: